asteinhebel/DMfromEGs/run/README.md

 	- Make sure to update hardcoded paths and savePlot variable before running
 	- Run for one single input like python tsmap.py <target>

+### Notes
+- Original scripts provided by A. McDaniel at Clemson stored in `clemsonScripts`